 When I returned after an hour, my car was fine.
 Others were not so lucky.
 The vultures were ripping up the windshield wipers and biting the rubber on the roof of one vehicle.

-I didn’t see any significant damage take place, and before long, one man ran toward the car yelling, which chased the vultures away.
+I didn’t see any significant damage to the vehicle, and before long, one man ran toward the car yelling, which chased the vultures away.
 For a short time.
 They didn’t go far, hanging around in the trees above, just waiting for another victim.

-One person tried to be smart by placing a large car cover on top of their vehicle.
+One visitors to Royal Palm tried to be smart by placing a large car cover on top of their vehicle.
 It didn’t work.
 The vultures apparently chewed right through the tarp to get at the rubber.
+Those savages!

 It’s not clear why the vultures attack the rubber car parts.
 They reportedly don’t even eat the rubber – they just like ripping it up.
 One official compared them to a bored gang of juveniles just causing trouble to pass time.
 Crazy!

 In any case, be prepared when you visit the Everglades.
 Park close to the station, and consider wrapping plastic bags around your wipers, because the noise of the flapping bags seems to deter the birds.

 The NPS offers some additional tips for how to make your Royal Palm Everglades visit a vulture-free one.
 They evidently hand out free tarps now, along with bungee cords to tie them down.
 However, as the photo above indicates, cultures might even try to eat through the tarps.
 So you can never be 100% safe.